Funryu

 Funryu (奮龍, Funryū) were a series of surface-to-air anti-aircraft missiles developed in Japan at the end of the Second World War.
-The missile's development in the late stages of the war was plagued by organisational problems and cancelled before becoming operational.
+The missile's development in the late stages of the war was plagued by organizational problems and cancelled before becoming operational.

 In 1945, a few samples of SAM Funryu were created and tested, but due to the surrender of the Japanese Empire, had not been finalized.
 All the developments on the complex were destroyed after the end of hostilities.

-The first design was the Funryu 1 and it was an air-to-surface missile (ASM) whose specific role was anti-shipping.
+The first design was the Funryu 1, an air-to-surface missile (ASM) specialized for anti-shipping use.
 Funryu 1 was much like a miniature airplane.
 The warhead contained 882 lb of explosive and guidance was via radio control.
 Testing of the Funryu 1 was conducted with the missile being dropped from a modified Mitsubishi G4M bomber.
-However, since it would require a significant amount of time to effectively control the missile in flight and with the increase of US bombing raids against Japan, it was decided that efforts should be directed towards surface-to-air missiles (SAMs).
+However, since perfecting the methods of controlling the missile in flight would take significant time and US bombing raids against Japan were intensifying at the time, it was decided that efforts should be directed towards surface-to-air missiles (SAMs).
 Thus, the Funryu 1 was shelved and became the only ASM of the Funryu family.

 Two more advanced versions were called the Funryu 2 and the Funryu 4.
 The Funryu 2 was solid-fueled, 7.9 ft long, had a diameter of 12 in and weighed about 815 lb.
 The Funryu 4 was liquid-fueled, 13.1 ft long, had a diameter of 24 in and weighed about 4,190 lb.

-Funryu 4, which strongly resembled the Mitsubishi J8M (with swept wings and elevons) would be guided primarily by radio control from the ground.
-The operator would fly the Primary version of missile Funryu 2 into the vicinity of the bombers, then cut the engine and let it glide.
-Funryu 4 were high-speed designs that could be flown directly at their target along the line of sight, easy enough to do even from the ground.
+Funryu 4, a much more conventionally shaped missile with four equally sized tail fins and elevons, would be guided primarily by radio control from the ground.
+The earlier Funryu 2 would be flown into the vicinity of its targets, then would glide the rest of the way.
+Funryu 4 was a high-speed design that could be flown directly at their target along the line of sight, making surface-to-air use possible.